cloud-gov/product/helpwanted/CustomBrokerDemo.md

 **Scenario:** Clients can view a video covering the entire process

+- Given the the Client is using a supported browser
-- Given the Client is viewing the README for the repository
+- When the Client views the README for the repository
 - Then there is a Video embedded in the README
-- And the Client is viewing it in a supported browser
-- And the Client clicks play
+- When the Client clicks play
-- And the Video should play
+- Then the Video should play

 **Scenario:** Clients can replicate the video demo